Is My Construction Job the Culprit of My Back Pain?

 bad lifting form at work that results in lower back painusing proper lifting technique in a warehouse or construction job can prevent lower back pain

 The work brace for construction features removable criss-cross suspenders for additional support when lifting.
-These straps force your back to lift in the proper position, with your knees bend which is a huge way to prevent back strains, sprains, and pulls.
+These straps force your back to lift in the proper position, with your knees bent which is a huge way to prevent back strains, sprains, and pulls.
 Looking for other similar lifting braces?
 Try our husky lifting brace or lower back support for heavy lifting.

 Stretch Out Those Muscles Before Work